 Nevada Copper Provides Update on the Proposed Restart Financing Package

-/EIN News/ -- YERINGTON, Nev., Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Nevada Copper (TSX: NCU) (OTC: NEVDF) (FSE: ZYTA) (“Nevada Copper” or the “Company”) is pleased to provide an update with respect to the proposed financing package (the “Restart Financing Package”) that was previously announced in the Company’s news releases dated August 25, 2022, September 26, 2022 and October 6, 2022 (the “Prior Announcements”) and additional details in furtherance of its application pursuant to Section 604(e) of the TSX Company Manual for a “financial hardship” exemption.
+YERINGTON, Nev., Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Nevada Copper NCU NEVDF ZYTA ("Nevada Copper" or the "Company") is pleased to provide an update with respect to the proposed financing package (the "Restart Financing Package") that was previously announced in the Company's news releases dated August 25, 2022, September 26, 2022 and October 6, 2022 (the "Prior Announcements") and additional details in furtherance of its application pursuant to Section 604(e) of the TSX Company Manual for a "financial hardship" exemption.

 The Company and its key financing partners intend to enter into definitive documents in respect of and close the Restart Financing Package concurrently on October 28, 2022 (the "Closing Date").